-During treatment for breast cancer, you may be given medicines that are injected with a needle into your bloodstream.
+During treatment for breast cancer, you may be given medicines that are injected through an IV into your bloodstream.

 Sometimes, the skin around the site of the injection has an allergic reaction to the injection.
 The area may become: